 What are paintball masks made of?

-The common material used in making paintball masks is solid plastic for the overall body/frame of the mask.
+The standard material used in making paintball masks is solid plastic for the overall body/frame of the mask.
 The visor is usually made from polycarbonate material, which is sturdy and will not shatter.

 If you are still looking for more information on some of the paintball masks we recommended, along with a few others, Lone Wolf Paintball released a great video giving a quick rundown on picking a great mask that works for you and your playstyle.

 Let us know what you think!